heron2014/elasticsearch-searches/README.md

 * _mapping [more here](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html)

-Mapping defines how a document with its fields are stored and indexed.
+Mapping defines how a document with its fields are stored and indexed, what are the datatype for each field, and how the field should be handled by Elasticsearch.

 You can quickly check fields data types in a document by using following command: